 Shakshuka

-Total Time: 30 minutes
+30 minutes

-Servings: 4-6 people
+4-6 people

-Suitable For: Healthy vegetarian family breakfast
+Suitable for Healthy vegetarian family breakfast

 Shakshuka is a simple, healthy vegetarian breakfast derived from North Africa and the Middle East.
 Shakshuka literally means “a mixture”, it is a traditional dish made of pouched eggs in a tasty thick tomato and onion sauce with various spices.
 This recipe was created by “An Earthern Life”.